What is Salesforce Metadata?

 - Resources: Salesforce Help: Custom Metadata Types

-- For more information Salesforce Metadata: Developer Guide, click on this link to clarify your doubts.
+- For more information on Salesforce Metadata: Developer Guide, click on this link to clarify your doubts.